wsilverio11/Debugger-Lab/README.md

 think the problem(s) might be located?
 Are there portions of the code where you are fairly certain the problem(s) could not possibly be?

-## Using the Debugger in DrJava
+### Using the Debugger in DrJava

 **For this portion of the lab, please do not tell other students what you discover.
-The point of the exercise is for each of you to determine what is wrong by eliminating lines of code until you find the one(s) that are incorrect.**
+The point of the exercise is for each of you to determine what is wrong by examining lines of code until you find the one(s) that are incorrect.**

 To trace code in the debugger you need to toggle "Debug Mode" in the "Debugger" menu.
 You will need to set up breakpoints and watches to step through the code and see the values of variables.
-Let's start by setting a breakpoint at the first line of execution on line 12 of Main.java.
+Start by setting a breakpoint at the first line of execution on line 12 of Main.java.
 Place your cursor on the line and select "Toggle Breakpoint on Current Line".
 You may also use the keyboard shortcut cmd-b.
 The line should now be highlighted in red.

 Now when you run the program it will pause when it hits the breakpoint.
-You can now step through the program line by line by pressing the "Step Into" button.
+You can step through the program line by line by pressing the "Step Into" button.
 DrJava will step forward one line of execution each time you press the button.
 If a method is called, it will take you into the method.
 After the method returns, you will be returned to the calling method.
 Keep pressing "Step Into" and notice what happens.
-Move on when you understand how this works.
+Read on when you're sure you understand how this works.

 We would like to see the values of different variables while we are stepping through the execution.
 To do this we need to set up watches.
-When you have stepped to a part of the code where you would like to see the value of a variable, enter the name of the variable in the "Name" field of the "Watches" pane.
+When you have stepped to a part of the code where you would like to see the value of a variable, enter the name of the variable in the "Name" field of an empty row in the "Watches" pane.
 Now every time a variable with that name is in scope it will show you the variable's value and type.

-Find the issue in the code by stepping through and finding the variable(s) whose values are not what you would expect.
+Find the issue in the code by stepping through and finding the variable(s) whose values are not what they should be, and the statement(s) that are causing the problem.
 Change the code so that it works correctly.

 **Question 5:** Describe the problem(s) with the program and the way(s) you made the program execute correctly.